-Bone Grafting for Dental Implants: Surgery & Risks
+Bone Grafting for Dental Implants: Types, Risks, & Recovery

-Dental implants are artificial roots that are inserted into the jawbone to support crowns, bridges, or dentures.
+Dental implants are artificial tooth roots inserted into the jawbone to provide a stable foundation for crowns, bridges, or dentures.
 The implants need sufficient bone for stability and longevity.
 If there is not enough bone, the implants could fail over time because the chewing force exerts great pressure on the implants.
 So, your dentist or oral surgeon may recommend bone grafting for dental implants.

-Bone grafting is a surgical procedure that aims to create a solid bone base for dental implants.
+Bone grafting is a surgical procedure that aims to create a strong foundation for dental implants.
 The procedure is usually performed under local anesthesia.
 The dentist or oral surgeon makes an incision in the gum and places bone graft material.
 Then, they close the gum with stitches.
-The dentist won’t place the implants into the jawbone until complete recovery, which can take from 3 to 6 months to grow enough new bone.
-In this article, we will discuss:
+The new bone growth takes 3 to 6 months.

 The jawbone loses 25% of its width during the first year after tooth extraction.